 When tamala reaches 200 Chic Points, she will be in the Style Council!

 If the skirt long sleeved or short sleeved?
 If it’s long sleeved you could roll up the cuffs and wear if over some jeans or leggings.
 Cuffing can also look good even if the sleeves are short.
-You could always belt it. or wear it tucked into a high waisted skirt or shorts- that’s what I usually do.posted over 2 years ago
+You could always belt it. or wear it tucked into a high waisted skirt or shorts- that’s what I usually do.posted about 3 years ago

 All these ideas are great!
 Tucking them in into high waisted bottoms does wonders and so does belting!
-Any emphasis on the waist is just a piece of glory when it comes to fixing up a piece of clothing if you don’t wanna get your scissors out.posted over 2 years ago
+Any emphasis on the waist is just a piece of glory when it comes to fixing up a piece of clothing if you don’t wanna get your scissors out.posted about 3 years ago

 high waisted skirt will do the trick :) one that is bodycon.
 You can also pair it up with flowy miniskirts as long as you use a belt